runwayml/learn/docs/create-with-runwayml/transform.md

 # Transform Content

 You can use models directly of inside the RunwayML app or interact with models through [network protocols](https://learn.runwayml.com/#/how-to/network).
 The pre-trained models in this category provide options to transform your original content in various ways.
-Though some models below are described with *generative* qualities, all models here modify input to produce a transformed output.
-Visit [RunwayML Experiments](https://runwayml.com/madewith/) for ideas about how to use these models.
+Though some models are listed with *generative* attributes, all models here modify input to produce a transformed output.
+Visit [Projects Made with RunwayML](https://runwayml.com/madewith/) for ideas about how to use these models.

 ?> Models are added to the RunwayML app often, and this page does not necessarily respresent the full list.
 Contributions, demos, and tutorials are welcome!